blue-hexagon/Experiment-Repository/README.md

 # Experiments
-Various small programs or research on various matters
+Repository for various small standalone programs or experiments

 ## FileStego
 Simple program that encodes and decodes a Python payload as harddrive files.